-A class action allows a plaintiff with relatively small injuries to bring a lawsuit on behalf of all others similarly situated, as if filed by one large group.
-By aggregating their claims into one action, plaintiffs are able to share the costs of litigation, making it worthwhile to defend their legal rights regardless of the amount of harm suffered be each member of the class.
-In other words, a class action ensures that defendants who engage widespread harm are forced to compensate every individual harmed, particularly when the cost of pursuing an individual action would cost more than the relief sought.
+A class action allows a plaintiff with relatively small injuries/losses to bring a lawsuit on behalf of all other similarly situated, as if filed by one large group.
+By aggregating their claims into one action, plaintiffs are able to share the costs of litigation, making it worthwhile to pursue their legal rights regardless of the amount of harm suffered by each member of the class.
+In other words, a class action ensure that defendants who engage in widespread wrongdoing are forced to compensate every individual harmed, particularly when the cost of pursuing an individual action would otherwise cost more than the relief sought.

 What is a Lead Plaintiff or Representative Plaintiff?

 A “class action,” or “representative action,” is a legal action commenced by one or more aggrieved parties on behalf of all similarly situated aggrieved parties known as the “class” of plaintiffs.
 In the event that more than one action is filed on behalf of the same class and alleging similar claims, the presiding Court will consolidate the actions into one.
 The Court will then grant the request of one or more members of the purported class to lead the action and represent the interests of all class members throughout the course of the litigation.
 The selected plaintiffs are referred to as the “Lead Plaintiff[s]” or “Representative Plaintiff[s],” depending on the type of class action and the specific responsibilities of each.
 In certain circumstances, one may be selected as a Representative Plaintiff on behalf of class members with particular claims, despite not being selected as a Lead Plaintiff, charged with directing the action and overseeing counsel.
 In order to be selected as a Representative Plaintiff, one must have claims typical of all other class members and have interests that are not adverse to the remaining members of the class.

 Is there any cost for participating in or leading a class or representative action?